 - Physical Disabilities and Chronic Health Conditions

-Please note: You must attach supporting documentation (completed by a qualified evaluator) in order to request GED Testing Accommodations.
-If an assessment has already been completed, each of the five disability categories have differing time lines for acceptable documentation.
+Please note: You must attach supporting documentation, completed by a qualified evaluator, in order to request GED Testing Accommodations.
+If an assessment has already been completed, each of the four disability categories have differing timelines for acceptable documentation.
 (Acceptable timelines are on the specific accommodation forms.)

-For step by step instructions on how to apply for accommodations and for frequently asked questions, click here and select additional resources.
+For step by step instructions on how to apply for accommodations online, click here.